- What is CRM

 CRM e-commerce integration offers shop owners a centralized location for their customer data.
 This enhances all marketing activities, from planning to targeting and execution.
 When your customers receive highly personalized email marketing, the kind of marketing that’s only possible with CRM, it will have a direct impact on your online shop’s income.

 Any shop that employs customer service or sales representatives can benefit from CRM integration.
-With access to customer details, including orders, payments, and even products viewed, the sales team can upsell or cross-sell far more effectively.
+Ecommerce CRM integrations increase employee productivity because by accessing customer details, including orders, payments, and even products viewed, the sales team can upsell or cross-sell far more effectively.
 This even applies to B2B eCommerce sites, whose sales teams are empowered to negotiate payment terms based on a clients’ past payment history.

 Also read: How Much Does It Cost to Build an Ecommerce Website?